Karniyarik – Stuffed Eggplants (Aubergines) with ground lamb, tomatoes and onions

 In a little of the olive oil, sauté the onions until soft.
 Add the ground lamb and cook until all the moisture is absorbed.
 Add the garlic, chopped tomatoes, tomato paste and red pepper flakes.
 Season with salt and freshly ground black pepper, mix well.
 Continue cooking for a further couple of minutes.
 Remove from the heat and stir in most of the chopped parsley.
 Seasoning is important, so please check the seasoning of the mixture and add more salt or pepper if you would like.

 Dry the eggplants with kitchen towel thoroughly.
-Lightly brown them evenly on both sides in the gorundnut oil.
+Lightly brown them evenly on both sides in the canola oil or gorundnut oil.
 With the split sides facing up, place them into a well-oiled ovenproof dish or a baking tray.
 Spoon the filling into the splits.
 On the top of each filled eggplant put a slice of tomato and a green bell pepper.
 Mix the water with a drizzle of olive oil.
 Pour this mixture on the baking tray.
-Cover and bake in the preheated oven for 40 minutes.
+Cover and bake in the preheated oven for about 45 minutes.
 Remove the cover and continue baking for another 15 minutes or until they are tender and the eggplants are nicely browned on top.

 Serve hot with plain rice and a dollop of plain yoghurt by the side.